 Jennifer Benjamin, MD, Former Director of the NICU Follow-up Program, describes The NICU Follow-up Program at Brigham and Women's Hospital.
 This is a comprehensive, multidisciplinary, outpatient clinic for infants and children who are at risk for ongoing medical or developmental complications following a stay in the NICU.

-The NICU Follow-up Program is led by Melissa Woythaler, DO, MS, a neonatologist with additional training in the outpatient care of high-risk infants.
-She is joined by Carmina Erdei, MD, a neonatologist and developmental-behavioral pediatrician with expertise in developmental disorders affecting toddlers and older children, and Mollie Warren, MD, Director of the Transition to Home Program.
+The NICU Center for Child Development and Lactation is led by Melissa Woythaler, DO, MS, a neonatologist with additional training in the outpatient care of high-risk infants.
+She is joined by Carmina Erdei, MD, a neonatologist and developmental-behavioral pediatrician with expertise in developmental disorders affecting toddlers and older children, Megan Reyes-Wangh, Associate Medical Director of the NICU Follow-Up Program, and Mollie Warren, MD, Director of the Transition to Home Program.